sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 ---
-title: Increasing Vite's potential by the Environment API
+title: Increasing Vite's potential with the Environment API
 date: 2024-10-07
 ---